If you are following along with this guide, you now have:

 Lastly, you will assemble the collected video and audio clips into your final video using an editing program.

-How can I shoot good quality video for my project?
+How can I record good quality video for my project?

-Following the tips below will help you to shoot quality, professional-looking footage.
+Following the tips below will help you record quality, professional-looking footage.

-Once you have created a goal and collected all the pieces that you need for your video project, it is time to start arranging them into a coherent whole.
+Once you have established a purpose and collected all the pieces that you need for your video project, it is time to start assembling them into a coherent whole.

-The following steps can be used to arrange the pieces of your video footage into a final video production.
-However, there is no right way to assemble your video and using your creativity will help make the final product more memorable.
+The following tips can be used to assemble the pieces of your video footage into a final video production.
+However, there is no single right way to assemble your video, and using your creativity will help make the final product more memorable.